Davey Brown: Professional career

 With the onset of the Soccer War in 1928, Brown's career becomes erratic.
 When the Giants were suspended by the ASL, Brown moved to the Brooklyn Wanderers for three games.
 However, he then rejoined the Giants, when they began playing in the newly established Eastern Professional Soccer League.
 In 1930, the Giants rejoined the ASL, but under new ownership and a new name, the New York Soccer Club.
 New York SC folded at the end of the 1930 fall season and Brown moved to the second New York Giants.
 When the New York Giants had become the New York Soccer Club, Charles Stoneman, owner of both the ASL New York Nationals and the American baseball team New York Giants decided to rename his Nationals club the Giants.
 By that time the Great Depression and the Soccer Wars had begun to decimate the American Soccer League.
 Brown played out the 1931 season with the Giants but moved to the Brooklyn F.C. in 1932.
 The ASL collapsed in 1933 to be replaced by the second, and unrelated, American Soccer League.
 Brooklyn SC joined the second ASL but failed twelve games into the season.
 Brooklyn Celtic then joined the league, absorbing most of Brooklyn F.C.'s players as well as the team's record.
 Brown remained with Celtic until his retirement in 1935.

 In addition to his regular teams, Brown served as a guest player twice, in 1919 and in 1920.
 In 1919, Bethlehem Steel signed Brown as a guest player during the team's Scandinavian tour.
 Bethlehem went 7-2-5 during that tour.
 Then St. Louis took Brown along for their 1920 European tour.
-St. Louis went 6-2-6.
+St. Louis went 6–2–6.

 National team

 Brown earned three caps with the U.S. national team in 1925 and 1926.
 All three games came against Canada.
 In those three games, Canada won the first game, by a 1–0 score.
 The U.S. won the next two games, each with a 6–1 score.
 Brown got two goals in both wins.
 He was later injured which prevented him from participating in the 1930 FIFA World Cup, at which the U.S. placed third.

-In 1951, the National Soccer Hall of Fame inducted Brown.
+In 1951, Brown was inducted into the National Soccer Hall of Fame.